TamannaRubaiyatOfficial/Assignment-8/readme.md

 #### App Installation

-- When the “Install” button is clicked:
+- When the “Install” button is clicked: (Done)
   - Save the app to localStorage.
+(Done)
   - If the app is already installed, show a disabled button with the text `Installed`.
+(Done)

-#### My Installation Page
+#### My Installation Page (Done)

 - Create a page named “My Installation” following the Figma design.
+(Done)
 - Display all installed apps as cards.
+(Done)
-- Include an Uninstall button:
+- Include an Uninstall button: (Done)
   - Clicking it
     - removes the app from both the UI and localStorage.
+(Done)
-    - Show an Toast with some relevant message
+    - Show an Toast with some relevant message (Done)

 ---